Ruby, Don't Take Your Love to Town- My Favorite Sad Song

 Every Time I Hear This Song, It Makes Me Feel Emotional

 I don't understand why it pulls my heartstrings to such an extent -

 Is it the words, is it the music, is it the desperation in Kenny Roger's voice, or is it a combination of all three?

 I know not.
 I just know it brings tears to my eyes, and a funny feeling in the pit of my stomach.
 Now that's what I call songwriting.

 This is my Original 45 rpm Record of Ruby, Don't Take Your Love to Town - It's 49 Years Old

 The song, which came out in 1969, gives a very visual picture, and, as the words come tumbling out, each time I hear it, I see this brave and struggling Vietnam War veteran, sitting in his wheelchair, desperate to keep his beloved Ruby's love, and as he watches her doing up her makeup to go out, he begs her not to leave him.
 He is fully aware of his limitations and knows he can no longer satisfy her needs, but he is afraid of being abandoned and losing his lover and feels completely impotent.

 I feel every one of those emotions, and it tears my heart.
-What sort of idiot must I be, that it affects me so emotionally?
+What sort of idiot must I be, that it affects me so profoundly?
 I'm not a war veteran, I didn't support that war, I've never been in this situation, and I'm not a man, so what is it?

-Do you love "Ruby, Don't Take Your Love to Town" as much aas I do?See results without voting
+Do you love Ruby, Don't Take Your Love to Town as Much as I do?